alasco-tech/alasco-tech.github.io/_posts/2021-10-11-how-we-started-the-alasco-design-system.md

 ![Design System Overview Looking Back]({{ site.url }}/assets/images/design-system-overview.png "Design System Overview Looking Back")

 This has already been a positive improvement to our workflow.
 Creating realistic mockups is a matter of composing Figma components and applying tokens.
-Going from design to pixel perfect UI is a matter of examining the Figma design for components, choosing the matching component from the react library, or applying the corresponding tokens to translate the design into code.
+Going from design to pixel perfect UI is a matter of examining the Figma design for components, choosing the matching component from the React library, or applying the corresponding tokens to translate the design into code.
 The shared language is starting to take hold.

 ## From 2 to 7+ teams